UUID Generator

 ULID - Alternative

 Universally Unique Lexicographically Sortable Identifier.
-128-bit, Crockford Base32 encoded.
-Sortable, URL-safe, and monotonically increasing.
+128 bit, Crockford Base32 encoded.
+Sortable, URL safe, and monotonically increasing.